Use as a bitter aperitivo anchor even before you source all details.

 Where should I start for spritz?

-Start with Bittersweet Aperitivo, Blood Orange Aperitif, Golden Hour, then open the bottle that sounds closest to the drink or moment you have in mind.
+Start with Bittersweet Aperitivo, Blood Orange Non-Alcoholic Aperitif, Golden Hour, then open the bottle that sounds closest to the drink or moment you have in mind.

 How should I choose between close options?